perzibel/pacman-heutristic-search/README.md

 to set the ground (map) go to layouts and see the list of options there.

 # AutoGrader
-running the auto grader will run a test on the code given from the open university to test all the hueristic functions in the code in a quick run.
+Running the auto grader will run a test on the code given from the open university to test all the hueristic functions in the code in a quick run.